Nabil Aslam

 Mohammad Nabil Aslam (born 3 August 1984) is a former professional footballer who played as a defender.
 Born in Denmark, he played for the Pakistan national team.

-A versatile defender, Aslam primarily played as centre back, although he also was capable as full back on either side.
+A defender, Aslam primarily played as centre back, although he also was capable as full back on either side.
 Physically strong and composed, he garnered a reputation as a tough-tackling, versatile defender.

 Club career

 BK Frem

 Aslam started his career at Brøndby IF before moving to BK Frem where he developed from the youth ranks to the main team.
 After spending a few seasons at Frem he left the club.

 Loan to Hvidovre IF

 Aslam was loaned out to Hvidovre IF in February 2004 together with his teammate Ali Sheihi.
 His season at Hvidovre was so good, that Frem wanted to get him back and playing him on the second team.

 Back to BK Frem

 After he went back from his loan stay, he established himself as an important player for the first team squad and was rewarded with a contract until 2007.
 He became a very important player for the club and extend his contract once again, when it expired in 2007.
 Despite his young age, he played in 100 matches for the club, before leaving it in the summer 2008.